 Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, and dogs must be on leash.

 Dicken Woods Nature Area is a 10-acre natural area located on the western edge of Ann Arbor at the headwaters of the Allen Creek and Mallets Creek watersheds.
 View the Ann Arbor Parks and Nature Areas map for location context.
-It is bounded by Pauline Boulevard and a wooded portion of the Walden Village Condominium property to the north, South Maple Road to the west, residential homes on Stephen Terrace and Carol Drive to the east, and Dicken Elementary School and several residential homes to the south.
-It is a 10-acre park with a loop trail accessed from the end of Dicken Drive, and serves as a valuable recreational area and outdoor classroom for children and people of all ages.
+It is bounded by Pauline Boulevard to the north, South Maple Road to the west, and neighborhoods and Dicken Elementary School on the south and east.
+There is a loop trail accessed from the end of Dicken Drive, and the park serves as a valuable recreational area and outdoor classroom for children and people of all ages.
 The Dicken Drive entrance has informational pamphlets available.
 A chipped footpath with a boardwalk over a seasonal wetland connects the ends of Dicken and Carol Drives, and a branch of this trail extends into the Dicken schoolyard using a network of smaller boardwalks on the school property.
 There are a variety of ecosystem types, including old field, mesic forest and vernal ponds.